vita-student-projects/2DObjectDetection_YOLOv8_GR65/README.md

 # You Never See The Carriage (YNSTC)

+## Introduction

+2D object detection is one of the main aspect of autonomous vehicules actually.
+It
 ## KITTI dataset
 The KITTI dataset is a widely used benchmark dataset for autonomous driving research, particularly in the area of 2D object detection.
 It stands for "Karlsruhe Institute of Technology and Toyota Technological Institute" and was created by a collaboration between the two institutions.